Ottoman Albania: 16th–17th centuries

 Albanians would enter later on in the 15th and especially 16th and 17th centuries, a period of Islamization.
 Albanians through converting to Islam would eventually dominate the Ottoman power structures disporportinally to their small population considering the large territory and huge population of the Ottoman Empire.
 They would become one of the most important and prestigious nations in the Empire playing a stringing role since the 15th century, but especially in the 17th,18th and 19th centuries.

-For example, 48 Grand Viziers were of Albanian origin who managed the Ottoman state approximately 190 years.
-Some of the most prominent Albanians during Ottoman rule were: George Kastrioti Skanderbeg, Ballaban Badera, Koca Davud Pasha, Hamza Kastrioti, Iljaz Hoxha, Pargalı Ibrahim Pasha, Mimar Sinan, Nezim Frakulla, Köprülü Mehmed Pasha, Ali Pasha, Edhem Pasha, Omer Vrioni, Patrona Halil, Haxhi Shehreti, Ali Pasha of Gucia, Ibrahim Pasha of Berat, Köprülü Fazıl Ahmed, Muhammad Ali of Egypt, Kara Mahmud Bushati, Kara Murad Pasha, Ahmet Kurt Pasha, Mustafa Bushati, Ibrahim Bushati, Sedefkar Mehmed Agha.
+For example, 48 Grand Viziers were of Albanian origin who managed the Ottoman state approximately 200 years.
+Some of the most prominent Albanians during Ottoman rule were: George Kastrioti Skanderbeg, Ballaban Badera, Koca Davud Pasha, Hamza Kastrioti, Iljaz Hoxha, Dukaginzade Ahmed Pasha, Murat Reis the Elder, Arnaut Mami, Koca Sinan Pasha, Nezim Frakulla, Köprülü Mehmed Pasha, Ali Pasha, Sulejman Bargjini, Omer Vrioni, Patrona Halil, Haxhi Shehreti, Ali Pasha of Gucia, Ibrahim Pasha of Berat, Köprülü Fazıl Ahmed, Muhammad Ali of Egypt, Kara Mahmud Bushati, Kara Murad Pasha, Ahmet Kurt Pasha, Mustafa Bushati, Ibrahim Bushati, Sedefkar Mehmed Agha.

-Albanians also played a crucial role during the Ottoman–Venetian War (1499–1503), Ottoman–Hungarian Wars and Ottoman–Habsburg wars before gaining Independence.
+Albanians also played a crucial role during the Ottoman–Venetian Wars, Ottoman–Hungarian Wars and Ottoman–Habsburg wars before gaining Independence.

-Ottoman Empire would be heavily dependent on Albanian Mercenaries in its warfare between the early 1600s to middle 1800s until the reforms of Tanzimat.
+Ottoman Empire would be heavily dependent on Albanian soldiers (Janissaries and Sipahis) and mercenaries (Bashi-bazouks) in its warfare between the early 1600s to middle 1800s until the reforms of Tanzimat.